kktse/kktse.github.io/_posts/2019-07-15-driver-science-in-amateur-motorsports.markdown

 flow and developing visual strategies that reduces saccadic movements can be trained to improve driver performance.

+## "Looking Ahead" - A Use Case
+The pervasive use of the phrase "look ahead!" demonstrates an important aspect of high speed vehicle maneuvering; however, this innocuous phrase implicates many cognitive functions.
+The end objective is to increase the preview window of optical flow, but that is often easier said than done.
+Deconstructing the phrase reveals multiple cognitive steps.

+At the guidance level, one must have an internal representation of the path such that one knows _what_ to look at.
+Path generation relies on long-term memory to recall the most effective route.
+Because driving occurs on a scene-by-scene basis and not topographically, the line is generated based on key landmarks of the track.
+Track preparation ahead of time and reflection of past trajectories that have worked well can help encode this information into long-term memory for use in the guidance phase.

+Increasing the visual preview horizon is the fundamental goal of looking ahead.
+The tangent model hypothesized for non-racing drivers show that drivers look at the apex point of the upcoming corner.
+In contrast to racing drivers, their visual gaze looked at the corner exit _before_ they hit the apex of the current corner.
+Visual preview is anticipatory based on knowing the trajectory _a-priori_ to entering the corner, and looking ahead is one strategy to take advantage of this information.

+Looking ahead also changes how your eyes and head physically move relative to the race track.
+In a comparison between racing drivers and non-racing drivers, it was shown that racing drivers rotate their heads into the turn in a way that maintains a zero head-to-eye angle.
+Using your eyes to look ahead can be considered undesirable due to saccadic suppression, and using your head to look ahead may just be one strategy to assist in increasing the visual preview window.

 ## Closing Remarks
 Driver development and the application of "driver science" is still in its infancy.
 Vehicle development is comparatively simple given the complexity of